henry3260/final-project/README.md

 8. 下載音樂庫（以供下次使用）
 9. 離開

-##  Operation Description
+##  Operations Description
 ----
-+ import music collection
++ Import a Music Collection
 	+ You can input your music collection
-	+ After you input the file,you are able to use the following function
+	+ After you input the file, you are able to use the following functions
++ Display the Playlist
-+ display playlist
+	+ Display your current playlist
++ Sort the Playlist
 	+ Sorting your album by either length or artist&apos;s name
-+ add songs
++ Add Songs
-	+ Add a new song to the linked list after input the imformation of the new song&apos;s name
+	+ Add a new song to the playlist after input the imformation of the new song&apos;s name
-+ delete songs
++ Delete Songs
-	+ Delete a song from the linked list
+	+ Delete a song from the playlist
-+ search
++ Search for a Song
 	+ Input the key word of the song&apos;s name or the artist&apos;s name
++ Shuffle the Playlist
+	+ Randomly shuffle the playlist
++ Download the Music Collection
+	+ Download the music collection (for future use)
-+ exit
++ Exit
 	+ To terminate the program.
 ----

+## Main Operation of the Music Game
++ Play the Game
+	+ Select a song
+	+ Select a level
+	+ Enjoy!
++ See the Acheivement
++ Exit